-- departmental assessment policy establishes clear practices, both formative and summative which ensure that assessment of knowledge, skills and competence is fully integrated into each Key Stage 3, Key Stage 4 and Key Stage 5 course, to ensure that it becomes part of the continuous process of learning so that students make rapid and sustained progress - that exam style questions are used for all year groups as part of homework routinely for all subjects (this could also be coursework development where relevant e.g. BTEC units), and that this should include elements of 'spiral learning' to develop retrieval practice and/or build on prior skills - in addition to teacher assessed work, at least 4 common assessments for the year group are completed over the academic year which are purely exam style questions, which are then used to inform assessment points entered into SIMS and also to inform any set changes where appropriate; these will be be cited in the school calendar but additional opportunities may be taken in classroom teaching. - effective moderation of a sample of mocks (this can be a full mock paper if desired or focus on a specific question or skill) is completed using validity moderation across the department, which is shared with their line manager and the teaching and learning lead to inform any professional development needs - that a wide range and variety of assessment methods and practices, appropriate to purpose, are built into schemes of learning and lesson plans - assessment accurately reflects student attainment and achievement, so that marks awarded, and written statements made in the form of strengths, weaknesses and next steps accurately reflects progress towards clearly defined levels of achievement, assessment criteria or examination grades.
-Where areas of weakness are identified teachers must indicate clearly how progress can be made - all work is assessed in line with individual student target grades which are predictions made based on prior attainment - departmental practice allows students to identify personal strengths and abilities and build upon them through personal reflection, developing their self-regulation and meta-cognition - that the expectation for regularity of feedback in books and from assessments in the department is clearly laid out.
+- departmental assessment policy establishes clear practices, both formative and summative which ensure that assessment of knowledge, skills and competence is fully integrated into each Key Stage 3, Key Stage 4 and Key Stage 5 course, to ensure that it becomes part of the continuous process of learning so that students make rapid and sustained progress - that exam style questions are used for all year groups as part of homework routinely for all subjects (this could also be coursework development where relevant e.g. BTEC units), and that this should include elements of 'spiral learning' to develop retrieval practice and/or build on prior skills - that in addition to on-going in-class assessment for learning, at least 4 common assessments (excluding calendared trial exams) for the year group are completed throughout the academic year.
+These will be timed assessments, delivered in class time, consisting of exam style questions (covering a range of assessment objectives) and/or timed pieces that assess the external assessment objectives for the course.
+These will be used to formulate estimated grades, which will be entered into SIMS and used to inform any set changes, where appropriate.
+Assessments will be delivered at the discretion of subject leaders, at an appropriate point in the curriculum sequence for each subject, but will take place throughout the year at timely intervals to provide up to date assessment data for reports. - effective moderation of a sample of mocks (this can be a full mock paper if desired or focus on a specific question or skill) is completed using validity moderation across the department, which is shared with their line manager and the teaching and learning lead to inform any professional development needs - that a wide range and variety of assessment methods and practices, appropriate to purpose, are built into schemes of learning and lesson plans - assessment accurately reflects student attainment and achievement, so that marks awarded, and written statements made in the form of strengths, weaknesses and next steps accurately reflects progress towards clearly defined levels of achievement, assessment criteria or examination grades.
+Where areas of weakness are identified teachers must indicate clearly how progress can be made - all work is assessed in line with individual student target grades which are predictions made based on prior attainment

+- departmental practice allows students to identify personal strengths and abilities and build upon them through personal reflection, developing their self-regulation and meta-cognition - that the expectation for regularity of feedback in books and from assessments in the department is clearly laid out.